teiniker/teiniker-lectures-computerscience/programming-c/c-basics/types-operators-expressions/type-conversions/README.md

 ## Rounding

+Some functions are defined in `math.h`, which enable a conversion of floating-point numbers to integer numbers.

 * **double ceil( double arg )**\
     The `ceil()` function computes the nearest integer greater than the argument passed.